 Tips for promoting sleep in the third year

-- Do your best to keep his sleep schedule regular and predictable.
+- Do your best to keep her sleep schedule regular and predictable.

-- Keep his bedroom set up as the perfect place for sleep – dim, warm-colored lights, no screens, window shades if there are bright lights outside – and follow a consistent bedtime routine when getting him ready to sleep for the night.
+- Keep her bedroom set up as the perfect place for sleep – dim, warm-colored lights, no screens, window shades if there are bright lights outside – and follow a consistent bedtime routine when getting her ready to sleep for the night.

-- Help him feel secure by talking through his fears, keeping his comfort objects nearby, and using a nightlight if he wants one.
+- Help her feel secure by talking through her fears, keeping her comfort objects nearby, and using a nightlight if she wants one.

 - Setting and follow predictable, consistent rules about bedtime.

-If your toddler is sleepwalking, or having regular night terrors, consult with his doctor.
+If your toddler is sleepwalking, or having regular night terrors, consult with her doctor.